Aratramba/ps-barbershop/readme.md

 You can import CSV or JSON files with Barbershop.

 ##### CSV ####
 CSV doesn't necessarily mean comma separated.
 Use commas, periods, semicolons or exclamation marks for all I care.
-Just make sure you set the right import setting for 'separator' and 'string delimiter' in the Photoshop dialog.
-Also don't forget to escape separator characters that should be interpreted as a cell values. (e.g. value;"The semicolon (;) is a punctuation mark"; value)
+Just make sure you set the right import setting for `separator` and `string delimiter` in the Photoshop dialog.
+Also don't forget to escape separator characters that should be interpreted as a cell values (e.g. value;"The semicolon (;) is a punctuation mark"; value).

 For every row Barbershop finds it will create a new .psd and fill it with all the rows' values.

 ##### JON ####